mskorsur/react-demo/README.md

 ## The idea behind the example

 This example demonstrates how you can use [Create React App](https://github.com/facebookincubator/create-react-app) with [TypeScript](https://github.com/Microsoft/TypeScript).
+It is intended to show basic React concepts and typical situations when developing front end applications.